Nursing

 NURS1041Health Assessment4 ch (3C 1L)

-Addresses physical, psychosocial and cultural assessment throughout the lifespan, with an emphasis on adults.
+Addresses physical and psychosocial assessment throughout the lifespan.
 The nurse's role in health promotion is explored.
-Includes a lab component.
+Includes a lab experience.

 NURS1225Nursing and Wellness3 ch (3C)